zhipenglu/CRSSANT/README.md

 ```

 ## Step 4: Segment and gap statistics
 Segment and gap length distribution can be produced using two scripts `seglendist.py` and `gaplendist.py` to help understand the quality and properties of the sequencing data.
 Both scripts either use the sam file to produce a list of numbers, or use a list of numbers from a file to produce the cumulative distribution histogram.
+This step is not required for the subsequent steps; it only provides information to assess data quality.

 Example command for creating the gap length list is as follows, where input.sam can be gap1.sam and gapm.sam, or their filtered output where splicing junctions and/or short gaps have been removed.
 ```